 One More Thing

-Not only we ran a lot of miles this year, but we also listened to lots of great new songs.
+Not only did we run a lot of miles this year, but we also listened to lots of great new songs.
 There’s nothing more motivating than an upbeat playlist.

 To end the year on a high note (pun intended), we put together our favorite new tunes released this year.
 And here they are: 21 Best Running Songs of 2021.